mircealungu/mircea/thoughtstream.md

+**June 2**

+the line that divides good and evil cuts through the heart of every man. i think i could see it in my heart. but every one?

+time to read soljenitsn.
+I've delayed for too long.

 **May 30**

 how much i hate that my own files, written by myself, deeply personal, i can't open when i'm not on the internet because they have been moved in the cloud by apple? really a lot.